-Many have wondered whether the books of the Apocrypha should be included as part of the Bible and viewed as inspired Scripture.
+Many have wondered whether the books of the Apocrypha should be included as inspired Scripture.
+Should we treat the Apocrypha as part of the Bible?

 Different churches and different translations recognize different sets of these writings.
 The books of the Apocrypha included in the New Revised Standard Version are: